 - Privacy: With PayPal, you won’t need to divulge your personal details every time you make a purchase at a new site, adding another layer privacy to your transaction.
 While you never need to worry about your financial details being misused at legal and licensed NJ online casinos, the extra security can give added peace of mind when using your account at other retailers.

-- Speed: After linking a bank account and/or credit card to your PayPal account, your deposits and withdrawals at online casinos will be credited to your player account instantly.
+- Speed: After linking a bank account to your PayPal account, your deposits and withdrawals at online casinos will be credited to your player account instantly and with minimal effort.

 How to set up a PayPal account